SofaPirate/Plaquette/docs/Plotter.rst

 .. code-block:: c++

    #include <Plaquette.h>
+   //declare the baud rate to suit your application.
+   //OPTIONAL: After declaring the baud rate,

-   // Labels are a single comma-separated string.
+   //you can create labels for incoming signals with a single comma-separated string.
-   Plotter plotter(115200);
+   Plotter plotter(115200, "wave,signal");

    Wave wave(SINE);
    Signal signal;